PQRS MOC Incentive

-- Surgeons not yet enrolled in the ABS MOC Program will need to pass an MOC exam in 2014 to be eligible.
+- Surgeons are automatically enrolled in the ABS MOC Program upon certification or recertification after July 2005.
+Surgeons not yet enrolled in MOC would need to pass an ABS MOC (recertification) exam in 2014 to be eligible.
 You can only receive one MOC incentive payment, even if you are certified by more than one ABMS board.

 - CMS has established the following requirements for the 2014 PQRS MOC Incentive: